rodneyshupe/Cookbook/Recipes/SoupsAndStews/BeefBarleySoupWithMushroomsAndThyme.rst

    and set aside.
 Add red wine to the empty kettle; cook until reduced to a syrup, 1 to 2 minutes.
 Return browned bones, meat, and onion to kettle.
-Reduce heat to low, then cover and sweat meat and onions until they have released about 3/4 cup dark, very intensely flavored liquid, about 20 minutes.
+Reduce heat to low, then cover and sweat meat and onions until they have released about 3/4 cup dark, very intensely flavoured liquid, about 20 minutes.
 Increase heat to medium-high, add 2 quarts water and salt; bring to a simmer, reduce heat to very low, partially cover, and barely simmer until meat is tender, 1 1/2 to 2 hours.